Last Updated on by

 If you’re ready to own a mini hippo puppy, you should know firsthand that it doesn’t come cheap, but not outrageously when compared to other new designer breeds.

 That said, it can cost anywhere from $350-$600 on average.
 Of course, the cost will also depend on the puppy’s age and your local dog shelter.

-The mini hippo dog is always ready to offer its loyalty and protection to your family.
-It’s also with the kids or an even newbie dog owner.
+The mini hippo dog is always ready to offer its loyalty and protection as a family pet.
+It’s also great with the kids or an even for a newbie dog owner.

-Just make sure you are prepared to take the mini hippo dog through positive reinforcement training at an early age.
+Just make sure you are prepared to take the mini hippo dog through positive reinforcement training early on.
 Not only will it help you curb its stubborn side, but you also get to have a pooch that can learn a few tricks.

 Since it’s not an avid “barker,” it makes a good fit for an apartment setting.
-Although it does have a loud bark, and wouldn’t hesitate to act when it gets suspicious or anxious.
+Although it does have a loud bark, and wouldn’t hesitate to act as a guard dog when it gets suspicious or anxious.

 Overall, the mini hippo dog is an independent, alert, playful, and protective little furball.

-Do you think the mini hippo dog is one of the cutest designer dog breeds?
+Do you think the mini hippo dog is one of the cutest new designer dog breeds?